Arsalan-Fard/Interactive-Projected-Map/README.md

 # Tangible Map Interaction

-This project implements an interactive map system where physical AprilTag markers.
+This project implements an interactive map system with physical AprilTag markers.

 ## TODO